pivotal-cf/docs-rabbitmq-pcf/README.md

 ## Style Guide

-Use this section to specify spelling of special words for VMware Tanzu RabbitMQ for VMs:
+Use this section to specify spelling of special words for VMware RabbitMQ for Tanzu Application Service:

 + on-demand plan
 + shared-VM plan